Coast FIRE Calculator

 Best0

-Guide your portfolio above the orange Coast line, then release to let compounding carry you.
-Hold or press space to contribute, release to coast, and survive surprises until retirement.
+Guide your portfolio above the Coast line, then let it coast.
+Hold or press space to contribute, release to coast, and try to stay above the line until retirement arrives.

-• Cross the Coast line as early as you can.
+• Reach the Coast line as early as you can.

-• Staying above it without contributing builds a stronger streak.
+• Staying above it without contributing builds a stronger Coast streak.

-Educational takeaway: the earlier your balance gets above the Coast line, the more years compound growth has to do the heavy lifting.
+Educational takeaway: the earlier your balance gets above the Coast line, the more years of compounding can work without new savings, which is why Coast FIRE rewards starting sooner.

 Controls: hold or tap anywhere on the game to contribute, then release to coast.
 Keyboard fallback: hold the spacebar to contribute.
 A run lasts about 75 seconds.